ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 assistance in coding and review.
 In particular Dr. Mohit Tahiliani and Abhishek Kumar (now with Google).
 Thanks also to Priyanka Sinha for her comments.
-Thanks to the India Internet Engineering Society (iiesoc.in), in particular Dhruv Dhody, for providing the funding for servers needed for protocol development.
+Thanks to the India Internet Engineering Society (iiesoc.in), in particular Dhruv Dhody, for his comments and for providing the funding for servers needed for protocol development.
+Thanks to Balajinaidu V, Amogh Umesh, and Chinmaya Sharma of NITK for developing the PDMv2 implementation for testing.

 --- back